isdahami/final-project-N315/README.md

 - updated the app/model to make it view subpages,specifically the route function
 - created a function in the app to delete recipes on the your recipe page, although it's broken so it's commented out
-- worked on the login JS in the app/model to give feedback to the user
+- worked on the login JS in the app/model to give feedback to the user Oluwatishe Elesinnla
+- styled the browse page
+- styled the login page
+- styled the create recipe page
+- worked on js